developersung13/developersung13/README.md

 </p>

 <p>
   👋 Hi there!
-I'm a Front-end developer who tries to provide convenience and improve difficulties in people's daily lives.
+I'm a Front-end developer who tries to provide convenience<br />
+  and improve difficulties in people's daily lives.
 </p>